 In years to come, perhaps the world won’t recognise anything special about our individual lives, but nevertheless we will have made a contribution.
 Whether we realise it or not, we will have left our mark on society.

-Let’s ensure what we give of ourselves today, that might become the building blocks of tomorrow’s personalities, will carry a mark we are proud to say is ours.
+Let’s ensure what we give of ourselves today, might become the building blocks of tomorrow’s personalities, that will carry a mark we are proud to say is ours.